Policy 1436 – Power-Based Violence and Title IX

 - Any other actions deemed appropriate by the Title IX Coordinator

 Violations of no contact orders will be referred to appropriate student or employee conduct processes for enforcement.
-An employee’s or student’s failure to comply with the terms of supportive measures directives is a separate violation of the University Codes of Conduct.
+An employee’s or student’s failure to comply with the terms of Supportive-Measure directives is a separate violation of the University Code of Conduct.

 The University can act to remove a Respondent entirely or partially from its education program or activities on an emergency basis when an individualized safety and risk analysis has determined that an immediate threat to the physical health or safety of any student or other individual justifies removal.
 This risk analysis is performed by the Title IX Coordinator in conjunction with the Tech Care.

 In all cases in which an emergency removal is imposed, the student or employee will be given notice of the action and the option to request to meet with the Title IX Coordinator prior to such action/removal being imposed, or as soon thereafter as reasonably possible, to show cause why the action/removal should not be implemented.

 This meeting is not a hearing on the merits of the allegation(s), but rather is an administrative process intended to determine solely whether the emergency removal is appropriate.
 When this meeting is not requested within five (5) business days, objections to the emergency removal will be deemed waived.
 A Complainant and their Advisor may be permitted to participate in this meeting if the Title IX Coordinator determines it is equitable to do so.
 This section also applies to any restrictions that a coach or athletic administrator may place on a student-athlete arising from allegations related to Title IX.
 There is no appeal process for emergency removal decisions.

 A Respondent may be accompanied by an Advisor of their choice when meeting with the Title IX Coordinator.
 The Respondent will be given access to a written summary of the basis for the emergency removal prior to the meeting to allow for adequate preparation.